 She earned her B.M. from Augustana College, and her M.A. and Ph.D. from the University of Wisconsin-Madison.
 She joined Carthage in 1999.

 Professor Ellen Hauser teaches courses in political science and women’s and gender studies.
 Those courses focus on global poverty, women and politics, African transitions, women of Africa, and women’s and gender studies theory.

-Director, Women’s and Gender Studies Program; Assistant Professor of Political Science and Women’s and Gender Studies
+Director, Women’s and Gender Studies Program; Associate Professor of Political Science and Women’s and Gender Studies;

 - Ph.D., M.A. — University of Wisconsin-Madison